raulcostajunior/obc/README.md

 # obc
-An Oberon to WebAssembly compiler.
+An Oberon-0 to WebAssembly compiler.